Exact inflationary solutions in exponential gravity: First order scalar and tensor perturbations

-This is one of the main result.
-It is important to note that the procedure allows us to reduce the higher order differential equation to second order.
-To obtain the power-spectrum, we obtain the solution to the above differential equation in the short wavelength limit and use the Bunch-Davies vacuum at the initial epoch of inflation.
-This leads to:
+This is the second key result of this work regarding which we would like to mention the following: First, the procedure allows us to separate the higher order differential equation into two second order equations.
+In this case, we have evaluated the evolution of the adiabatic curvature perturbation ${\cal R}$.
+Second, the other second order differential equation corresponds to the evolution of the isocurvature perturbations~\cite{Gordon:2000hv}.
+We have ignored the contribution of isocurvature perturbations.